 The IHT is a leading not-for-profit developer and owner-manager of affordable housing properties on the island of Martha's Vineyard.
-Our portfolio consists of 136 homes including 63 rentals and 73 ownership homes located in the towns of Tisbury, Oak Bluffs, Edgartown, West Tisbury, and Aquinnah.
+Our portfolio consists of 157 homes including 83 rentals and 74 ownership homes located in the towns of Tisbury, Oak Bluffs, Edgartown, West Tisbury, and Aquinnah.
 Supporting programs include communications, rental management, and housing development.
 Our mission is to support a diverse and vital community on the island of Martha's Vineyard by creating and sustaining permanently affordable housing solutions, both rental and ownership.

 Our Vision 2025 goal is to create 150 additional homes by the end of 2025 to serve 450 individuals and their families.
-As of the end of 2022, our project development pipeline included a total of 181 rental and ownership homes either completed or in various stages of development.
-During 2022, we completed the construction of 20 rentals at Kuehn's Way off State Road in Tisbury and 2 rentals on Old Court House Road in West Tisbury that were fully occupied in the spring and winter of 2022 and purchased and renovated a single-family house off Rustling Oaks that was sold in the spring of 2022 in West Tisbury.
-Total net assets increased by 14% or \$2,936,234 from \$21,332,599 in 2021 to \$24,268,833 in 2022.
-During 2022, in partnership with Affirmative Investments, a women owned development company from Boston, IHT secured all necessary zoning permits for the town led development project in Edgartown at Meshacket Commons with 36 rentals and 4 ownership homes and secured zoning approval from the Martha's Vineyard Commission for the town led development project in Oak Bluffs at Southern Tier with 60 rentals in two phases.
+As of the end of 2023, our project development pipeline included a total of 182 rental and ownership homes either completed or in various stages of development.
+During 2023, we started construction of 4 rental units at Carl Widdiss Way off State Road in Aquinnah on land leased by the Town of Aquinnah that is scheduled to be completed and fully occupied in the spring of 2024 and purchased a 3-acre property in West Tisbury for the construction of 4 ownership homes.
+Total net assets increased by 6% or \$1,473,379 from \$24,168,833 in 2022 to \$25,642,212 in 2023.
+During 2023, in partnership with Affirmative Investments, a women owned development company from Boston, IHT secured all necessary funding commitments for the town led development project in Edgartown at Meshacket Commons with 36 rentals and 4 ownership homes and secured zoning approval from the Oak Bluffs ZBA and funding commitments for the town led development project in Oak Bluffs at Southern Tier with 60 rentals.
+In partnership with the Cape and Islands Veteran's Outreach Center (CIVOC), IHT was also selected by the Town of Oak Bluffs to develop and manage 12 rentals for veterans supportive housing on town owned land.

-Our capacity has increased significantly because of securing a ninth consecutive year of Community Investment Tax Credits from the Massachusetts Department of Revenue.
-Those credits raised \$500,000 in donations from 70 donors in 2022.
-Our summer campaign raised \$1,184,062 in working and project capital from 181 donors.
-Our year-end appeal raised \$764,219, from 402 donors in 2022.
+Our capacity has increased significantly because of securing a tenth consecutive year of Community Investment Tax Credits from the Massachusetts Department of Revenue.
+Those credits raised \$534,000 in donations from 44 donors in 2023.
+Our summer campaign raised \$1,3467,000 in working and project capital from 172 donors.
+Our year-end appeal raised \$1,381,000, from 442 donors in 2023.

-Revenues of \$42,950 were collected from 73 homeowners in ground lease fees.
-Revenues of \$714,44 from 50 rental units were used to pay \$513,412 in expenses before depreciation and added \$59,605 towards capital and operating reserves.
+Revenues of \$43,000 were collected from 74 homeowners in ground lease fees.
+Revenues of \$1,218,727 from 70 rental units were used to pay \$959,329 in expenses before depreciation and added \$191,010 towards capital and operating reserves.

-IHT's leveraged fundraising strategy has successfully raised a total of \$6,942,153 million in 2022 by matching town grants, private donations, and state grants in the form of soft debt (debt which does not require mandatory monthly payments).
-Building on the Leadership Circle capital fundraising campaign launched in 2016, \$2,100,000 in project funding was raised in 2022 from existing and new Leadership Circle members, who have pledged \$100,000 or more over four years.
+IHT's leveraged fundraising strategy has successfully raised a total of \$3.9 million in 2023 by matching town grants, private donations, and state grants in the form of soft debt (debt which does not require mandatory monthly payments).
+Building on the Leadership Circle capital fundraising campaign launched in 2016, \$1,025,000 in new pledges were raised in 2023 from new Leadership Circle members who have pledged \$100,000 or more over four years.

-IHT's Make It Happen Fund is a low interest, short-term revolving line of credit totaling \$4,200,000 available from six private investors and foundations and two donations restricted for use as internal loans.
+IHT's Make It Happen Fund is a low interest, short-term revolving line of credit totaling \$4,050,000 available from six private investors and foundations and one donation restricted for use as an internal loan.
 The fund is used for property acquisition and improvements.
 The Martha's Vineyard Future Financing, a social impact investment fund, utilized a \$1.8 million low-cost participation loan involving 5 private investors and MassHousing, serviced by the Martha's Vineyard Bank, to provide low-cost permanent financing for the Hanover House rental property that is master leased to the Martha's Vineyard Hospital.